skutnii/for-healios/README.md

 This is a test assignment written for a job interview.
+For the original assignment please refer to HEA-HMR-iOSEngineer-Test.pdf

 I used my own implementation of JavaScript-style promises in Swift (https://github.com/skutnii/easyasync) to deal with asynchronous